 First, what pain this road actually solves.
 Traditionally, someone living abroad and not a US resident who wants to buy US stocks opens a traditional brokerage account.
 For some people, that road has a barrier: the process is formal, it can involve checks on identity, address and source of funds, and users in certain countries or regions run into extra restrictions.

-Binance's tokenized stocks offer a different route — if you already have a Binance account and some USDT, you can, in principle, use crypto to buy tokens that track US share prices directly: a lower barrier, with fractional holding supported.
+Binance's US stocks offer a different route — if you already have a Binance account and some USDT, you can, in principle, buy US shares directly with crypto (settled in USDC): a lower barrier, with fractional holding supported.
+Its main product makes you the beneficial owner of a real share held in custody; a separate tokenized line, bStocks, also exists.
 For a user abroad whose assets are mostly crypto, that's genuinely convenient.

-But carve this line into your memory: what you buy is a tokenized stock (a token tracking the price), not the real share in a brokerage account.
-It gives you convenience, and it also loads you with extra layers of custody, issuer and compliance risk.
+But carve this line into your memory: the main product makes you the beneficial owner of a real share held in custody — not a share registered in your own brokerage account.
+It gives you convenience, and because there's an exchange and a custodian in the middle, it also loads you with extra layers of custody and compliance risk (and the separate bStocks tokenized line adds issuer risk on top).
 The convenience is real; so is the risk.
 Don't read only the first half.

 Users abroad who hold crypto, find a traditional account inconvenient, and just want low-barrier exposure to US stocks first.
-If you value real equity, voting rights and direct dividends more, or care especially about regulatory certainty, a traditional broker may suit you better — the trade-off between the two is covered more fully in the vs. a broker piece.
+If you value equity registered in your own name, full voting rights, and a mature regulatory framework more, a traditional broker may suit you better — the trade-off between the two is covered more fully in the vs. a broker piece.

 This is the most important, and least-able-to-be-vague, section of the whole piece.
-Tokenized stocks sit at the crossing of securities and crypto, where regulatory attitudes differ enormously by country and region — and keep changing.
+Binance's US-stock products sit at the crossing of securities and crypto, where regulatory attitudes differ enormously by country and region — and keep changing.
 Some places allow it; in others a certain product or a certain type of user simply isn't supported.
 What works today can be restricted, or delisted, after a policy tightens.

 So the only correct — and least stressful — move for you is this: before you touch anything, check the Binance official help centre to confirm whether your region and your user type can compliantly use these products.
 Go by the current official policy.
 Don't lean on someone else's experience or an old article as your basis — the rules where you live may be completely different from theirs.